M. Rivers: Solo career

-Under his stage name Kazzer, Kasprzyk was signed to Epic Records in NYC and released his 2002 debut album Go for Broke in Canada, (Germany), France and Scandinavia.
+Under his stage name Kazzer, Kasprzyk was signed to Epic Records and released his 2002 debut album Go for Broke in Canada, (Germany), France and Scandinavia.
 The energetic lead single, "Pedal to the Metal", was co-written with Brian West, Grammy-nominated producer for the likes of Nelly Furtado.
 The song was featured on the soundtracks of the 2003 remake of The Italian Job, the 2004 film Catch That Kid on the television series Malcolm in the Middle, and in the Hotwheels Acceleracers movies.
 It was also featured in the opening "splash" animation and on the soundtrack of the Midway Sports video game NHL HITZ PRO.
 Additionally, his song "Fueled By Adrenaline" was featured on the Bugbear game Flatout Ultimate Carnage, as well as its PSP Port Flatout: Head On.

 Kazzer was nominated for a New Artist of the Year at the 2004 Juno Awards.
 He has toured Canada repeatedly including a 2003 MTV Campus Invasion tour which on some dates he headlined and on others opened for Gob.
 He has performed at concerts and festivals in Europe, and opened for The Roots in Chicago, and for a New York Jets game.

 Go for Broke sold 25,000 copies worldwide in 2003.
 Epic Records went through an executive change and Kazzer found himself without representation, and he moved to Linus Entertainment, a leading Canadian independent record label distributed by Universal Records.

 Kazzer's second record Broke was mostly recorded at Morph Productions and mixed at EMAC Recording Studios and released on June 28, 2005, featuring the lead single "Ordinary".